'An extraordinary Selecao' - How Guardiola was shaped by Brazil's 1982 World Cup failure | Goal.com

-'An extraordinary Selecao' - How Guardiola was shaped by Brazil's 1982 World Cup failure
+'An extraordinary Selecao' - How Guardiola was shaped by Brazil's 1982 World Cup failures

 Pep Guardiola was an 11-year-old boy growing up in the pretty village of Santpedor, an hour from Barcelona, when the World Cup finals came to Spain in 1982.